Impact and Engagement

-The School of Law has an international reputation for interdisciplinary research that transforms policy and practice, improves professional practice and shapes intellectual debates and engages with the public to build awareness and advance understanding.
+The School of Law has an international reputation for interdisciplinary research that transforms policy, improves professional practice, shapes intellectual debates and engages with the public to build awareness and advance understanding.

 We are committed to a collaborative approach and are proud to work closely with local, national and international organisations to address some of the most significant challenges of the day.

 Enhancing the Analytical Toolbox to Assess the Impact of the Sentencing Guidelines